 Economic and Financial Situation.
 According to macro economic statistics, local economic activities were said to have returned to the pre-earthquake level.
-However, at a micro economic level, Kobe citizens often claim that their household financial situations are at the eighty per cent of the pre-earthquake evel.
+However, at a micro economic level, Kobe citizens often claim that their household financial situations are at the eighty per cent of the pre-earthquake level.
 In order to identify subjective evaluation of household financial situation, respondents were asked to choose either increase, decrease or no change for their household income, expenditure and saving levels after the earthquake.

 Relation to Government.
 The 1999 disaster process study illustrated a significant increase in civic-mindedness among some citizens.
-At the same time, the Kobe TQM assessment indicated the other people still maintained a paternalistic view to the government and they felt frustrated because the government did not and could not respond fully to their particular needs.
-Okamoto (1997) classified the relation to government into three typologies.
-Those were paternalistic, liberal and communitarian views of the government.
-Four trichotomous items were prepared to ask respondents' views of the government in either paternalistic, liberal, or communitarian orientations.
-Specific situations asked included how to enforce rules to separate different types of garbage, how to vitalize community activities, how to save lives at the time of major disaster, and how to promote community development.
+At the same time, the Kobe TQM assessment indicated the other people still maintained a paternalistic view to the government.
+Okamoto (1997) classified the relation to government into paternalistic, liberal and communitarian orientations.
+Based on his model, four questions were asked with regard to how to enforce garbage separation rules, how to vitalize community activities, how to save lives at the time of major disaster, and how to promote community development.
+Elsewhere, respondents were also asked how much money and time they are willing to spend in order to maintain their community.
+The amount of money and time that they are willing to pay (WTP) for local park maintenance, community festivals, and neighborhood activities was used as a six item scale of communitarian orientation.

 Social Desirability.
 Questionnaire survey is known to be affected by response biases such as social desirability and defensiveness.
-In order to estimate and statistically control the response bias, 10 yes-no social desirability items were selected from the MMPI lie scale (Oguchi, 2001).
+In order to estimate and statistically control the response bias, 10 yes-no social desirability items were selected from the MMPI lie scale

+(Oguchi, 2001).